-Offshore industrial activities such as seismic surveys, drilling, dredging and pile driving during construction can introduce loud, impulsive sounds into the underwater environment, which might cause auditory damage to marine mammals (Hastie et al., 2019).
+Installation of an Acoustic Deterrent Device(ADD) may be recommended during certain offshore industrial activities.
+These include, but are not limited to seismic surveys drilling dredging, and pile driving.
+During construction, operations can introduce loud, impulsive sounds into the underwater environment, which might cause auditory damage to marine mammals (Hastie et al., 2019).
 Under UK legislation (Conservation of Habitats and Species Regulations 2017, Conservation (Natural Habitats, &c) Regulations (Northern Ireland) 1995 (as amended), Conservation (Natural Habitats, &c) Regulations 1994 (as amended in Scotland) and Conservation of Offshore Marine Habitats and Species Regulations 2017), it is an offense to significantly injure or disturb marine mammals; therefore, mitigating underwater noise impacts during industrial operations is required.
 Marine Mammal Observers (MMOs), and in certain circumstances Passive Acoustic Monitoring (PAM) operators, monitor the area for presence of marine mammals, and advice on mitigation procedures according to the Marine Mammal Mitigation Plan (MMMP) when marine mammals are detected.
 Noise from some industrial activities such as impact piling has potential to affect marine mammals over a greater distance than is possible to monitor visually or acoustically (Bailey et al., 2010; Hastie et al., 2015; Leunissen and Dawson, 2018).
-In such instances, additional mitigation measures such as Acoustic Deterrent Devices (ADDs) may be recommended, as suggested in the JNCC piling protocol, to exclude marine mammals from the area.
+In such instances, additional mitigation measures such as the use of an Acoustic Deterrent Device (ADD) may be considered, as suggested in the JNCC piling protocol, to exclude marine mammals from the area.

-Can acoustic deterrent devices deter marine mammals from offshore industrial sites?
+Can acoustic deterrent devices deter PORPOISES from offshore industrial sites?

 Although there is evidence that ADDs can encourage marine mammals to move away from some areas, the opposite might also occur, since seal scarers are often deployed around fish farms.
 Seals may thus begin to associate these sounds with increased food supplies, viewing these ADDs as dinner bells (Bordino et al., 2002).
 In addition, several studies focusing on common seals have found that some individuals might not be affected at all by ADDs (Jacobs and Terhune, 2002; Mikkelsen et al., 2017; Basran et al., 2019).
 ADDs are therefore often considered a short-term approach of deterring seals from aquaculture sites (Nash et al., 2000).
 Although, seals will not necessarily have the same motivation to approach seal scarers at offshore industrial sites as they do at fish farms, the devices could still attract seals if associations with food have already been created.
 Even if seals are not attracted initially, they may become habituated to ADD noise and not move away.
 Coram et al. (2014), suggested existing aquaculture ADDs are probably unsuitable, when mitigating the effects of industrial noise (e.g. pile driving) on seals.